 - #50 Montana 20.3 Mbps 69.2%

 They do go on to state that “Large, rural states have less Internet coverage and slower speeds than small, highly-populated states.”
-If you check out their webpage you will see the top states with the best internet service have a high-density population.
+If you check out their webpage, you will see that the top states with the best internet service have high population density.

 Conclusion: Rural Area Internet

-Working from home is becoming more and more popular—and for good reason.
-It offers a lot of advantages over traditional office work, like increased flexibility and decreased commute times.
+Working from home is becoming more popular—and for good reason.
+It offers more advantages than traditional office work, such as increased flexibility and shorter commute times.
 But what about those of us who live in rural areas?

 Can we work from home with the internet in rural areas, too?
 The answer is a resounding yes.
 As long as you have a decent internet connection, you can work from home in a rural area.